hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 ## User Experience

-bae provides two import paths based on what the user knows about their music data:
+bae provides three import paths based on what the user knows about their music data:

 **Path 1: Import via master**